polyverse-appsec/vs-boost/internal_readme.md

   * The provided test runner will only consider files matching the name pattern `**.test.ts`.
   * You can create folders inside the `test` folder to structure your tests any way you want.

+* To run a specific test from the command line, do the following command `npm run test -- src/test/suite/boostdata.test.ts`

 ### Packaging for Local or Internal Sharing
 To create a single package file of the Boost code to share or test - without using the Marketplace publishing - use the vsce package command. vsce is the Packaging and Publishing command - e.g. Visual Studio Code Extension (VSCE)